-The purpose of this study was to evaluate the efficiency of homoeopathic medicines in the treatment of acne vulgaris.
+The purpose of this study was to evaluate the efficacy of homeopathic medicines in the treatment of acne vulgaris.
 This was a clinical based study for which the response to treatment was recorded in terms of patients’ before and after treatment.
 Photographs were taken with patient’s consent.

-Out of the total number of patients suffering from acne vulgaris during the study period, which was of about one and a half years, 30 patients fulfilled the inclusion criteria were involved in the study.
+Out of the total number of patients suffering from acne vulgaris (Homeopathy Treatment for Acne) during the study period, which was of about one and a half years, 30 patients fulfilled the inclusion criteria were involved in the study.

 A detailed case taking was employed for each patient and diagnosis was made on the clinical presentation of the patient.
 Every case had a minimum of 5 consultations in which assessment was done subjectively and objectively by determining the reduction in the lesions along with a decrease in the intensity of the associated physical and mental complaints.
 Based on homoeopathic guidelines and principles, the medicines were prescribed after repertorising the case.
 A standard follow up criteria was designed which was used for all the patients.